tailhook/knuffel/derive_decode.md

 used to decode document.

-Technically [DecodeChildren](knuffel::traits::DecodeChildren) trait will be implemented for the nodes that can be used as documents.
+Technically [DecodeChildren](knuffel::traits::DecodeChildren) trait will be implemented for the structures that can be used as documents.

 # Common Attributes